Tour the Fair

 There are up to four live observation hives on display during the Fair.
 Knowledgeable beekeepers will explain the inner workings of a bee colony to fairgoers.
 Children can make their own honeycomb beeswax candle to take home as a souvenir of their visit to the Beekeeping Building.

-At the 2007 Fair there were more than 250 entries into four divisions at the show including: honey, beeswax, beekeeping related arts & crafts and cooking with honey.
-The competition is open to all.
+There are four divisions at the show including: honey, beeswax, beekeeping related arts & crafts and cooking with honey.
+The competition is open to all

 Essex County Beekeepers' Association

 Kayla Fusselman, the 2018 American Honey Queen, will visit the Topsfield Fair September 28-October 3, rounding out her National Honey Month Tour.
 She will speak to attendees about the importance of honeybees to the public’s daily lives and how honeybee pollination directly shapes our livelihood.
 She will also share information how honey’s beautiful spectrum provides endless possibilities and the many treats that honeybees provide.
 Kayla will make appearances throughout the fairgrounds and will be present at the Essex County Beekeepers Association’s bee building.

 Kayla is the 23-year-old daughter of Brian and Diane Fusselman of Kempton, PA.
 She is a graduate of Kutztown University, where she earned a bachelor’s degree in art education.
 Kayla is an active alumna with the Kutztown High School FFA chapter and the Kutztown University Presidential Ambassadors.